vasilakisfil/Introspected-REST/README.md

 The former is true but even if the latter is also true could it mean that this model is not suitable for short-term APIs?

-We firmly believe that REST is much better than any API that does not follow REST principles (like RESTfull APIs), even for short-term APIs.
+We firmly believe that `REST` is much better than any API that does not follow `REST` principles (like `RESTly` APIs), even for short-term APIs.
-Networked services have very peculiar characteristics which, until now, only REST has fully addressed them.
+Networked services have very peculiar characteristics which, until now, only `REST` has fully addressed them.
 Being able to evolve your API without breaking the clients is critical.

 Imagine the following scenario: you have built an Online Social Network and an iOS app that talks the API on your backend.
 Now imagine that, after a company meeting, your CEO needs you to make tiny yet important change in the signup page: require the user to fill in her age.
 Essentially, this means, in API terms, make a form field required.

-If your API is RESTfull and not REST, this means that you need to fix the code in the iOS side, test it and send a new iOS app to apple store.
+If your API is `RESTly` and not `REST`, this means that you need to fix the code in the iOS side, test it and send a new iOS app to apple store.
 It takes roughly 1 week for Apple to review your app and if your app won't be rejected for some reason, your tiny change will take action at least a week later after requested.
-If your API _was_ REST that would mean a change on the server's response denoting which fields are required to submit the form.
+If your API _was_ `REST` that would mean a change on the server's response denoting which fields are required to submit the form.
 You would have the change deployed 10 minutes later.

 Roy notes in his thesis: